MarcusPeixe/LambdaParser/README.md

 Please note:
-* The abstraction parser is greedy, so everything after a dot will be part of the function (you can use parentheses to enclose the function and tell it where to stop).
+* The abstraction parser is greedy, so everything after a dot will be part of the function (you can use parentheses to enclose the function, telling it where to stop).
-* If you chain abstractions (like in `\a.\b.a`), you can use rewrite it as `\a b.a` as a form of syntactic sugar.
+* If you want to chain abstractions (like in `\a.\b.a`), you can write it as `\a b.a` as a form of syntax sugar.
-* Function applications are done by just writing a function with its arguments in front of it.
+* Function applications are performed by just writing a function with its arguments in front of it.
 Parentheses are only needed if you want to change the order of application.
 E.g.: `func1 arg1 arg2 (func2 arg3)`